 The California North Central Valley Fire Management Zone is headquartered at the Sacramento National Wildlife Refuge Complex in Willows, California.
 The program provides fire management services for the Sacramento NWR, Delevan NWR, Colusa NWR, Sutter NWR, Sacramento River NWR, Stone Lakes NWR Red Bluff Field Office, Coleman National Fish Hatchery (NFH) and Livingston Stone NFH.
 The fire program emphasizes fire suppression, prevention, hazardous fuels reduction and prescribed fire.
 The Zone's fire management mission is to provide a team approach to safe, efficient, and professional fire management program while protecting and enhancing fish and wildlife habitat.

 The Fire Management Staff is stationed at the Sacramento NWR.
-The staff includes: Fire Management Officer, two Station Managers, Fire Engine Operator, and several Temporary Firefighters.
+The staff includes: Fire Management Officer, Fire Engine Operators, and several Temporary Firefighters.